DreamUp

-DreamUp PBC is a Public-benefit corporation that offers space-based educational activities for learners of all ages.
-DreamUp is a spin-off and sister company of Nanoracks LLC, a private company that develops products and offers services for the commercial utilization of space.
-DreamUp aims to provide in-space opportunities to non-professionals who've never had access to space before - students, teachers and learners worldwide.
+DreamUp PBC is a Public-benefit corporation that offers space-based educational activities.
+DreamUp is a spin-off and sister company of Nanoracks LLC, a private spaceflight company.
+Nanoracks gives DreamUp access to research opportunities on the U.S. National Lab on board the International Space Station.

-Under Nanoracks' umbrella, DreamUp customers launched over 500 educational projects conducted on the NASA International Space Station.
-The customer base spans more than 44 U.S. states and 16 countries.

-Via its launch partner Nanoracks, DreamUp has access to research opportunities on the U.S. National Lab on board the International Space Station.

 DreamUp is part of XO Markets, a holding company for commercial space exploration, of which a majority stake is held by Voyager Space Holdings.

 Platforms

 International Space Station

 DreamUp provides access to facilities on the International Space Station (ISS) that include: